 In just a short time Helsinki has developed into the home of good food.
 “New Nordic Cuisine” has taken over the scene and found a truly receptive audience among the trendy small restaurants that have been established in recent years by up and coming chefs.
 In addition, new perspectives have been opened up by the sheer diversity of popup restaurants that appear in the streets, parks and homes of Helsinki during Restaurant Day, now held four times a year.
 Helsinki also has a dynamic new centre for food culture, the Abattoir, which hosts a variety of innovative food-related events.
+Taste of Helsinki brings the best restaurants and food lovers together once again in June.
+Street food can also be found throughout Helsinki!

 Local residents are enthusiastic about local food